AGI-Arena/MARS/MARS_M/README.md

-# MARS: Unleashing the Power of Variance Reduction for Training Large Models
+# MARS-M: When Variance Reduction Meets Matrices

 This repository contains the official code for the paper "MARS-M: When Variance Reduction Meets Matrices".